-- Instant setup of the Clavinova for piano play with the press of a single button (page 59). - Create your own original voices quickly and easily by changing the settings of existing voices (page 91). - Set up your favorite panel settings including voices, styles, and more and call them up whenever you need them (page 88).
+- Create your own original voices quickly and easily by changing the settings of existing voices (page 90). - Set up your favorite panel settings including voices, styles, and more and call them up whenever you need them (page 87).

 Playing Different Voices with the Left and Right Hands